 At some point, Trygve was joined by his mother, Aud, in Colorado and began to build a disaster-proof house in Nederland in 1993.
-The grey castle-looking house was to be a bomb, earthquake, fire, and flood proof house.
+The grey castle-looking house was to be a bomb, earthquake, fire, and floodproof house.
 Next to the sturdy structure was a small garden shed, where the pair moved their grandfather.
-Soon “Grandpa” Morstoel was joined by a body belonging to a man by the name of Al Campbell from Chicago.
+Soon “Grandpa” Morstoel was joined by a body belonging to a man named Al Campbell from Chicago.
 Bauge had hopes of constructing a proper cryogenics storage facility, but it was never completed.
 Bodies in cryogenic suspension are normally kept at about minus-320 degrees, but Morstoel and Campbell were held at a balmy minus-109.

-For about six months mother and son lived in relative anonymity until Trygve claimed that he was going to break the world record for ice bathing.
-Inviting all of the local newspapers, he immersed himself in a 1500-gallon tank of ice water in February 1994.
-Under the freezing water for one hour and four minutes, he did in fact, break the world record.
+For about six months, mother and son lived in relative anonymity until Trygve claimed that he would break the world record for ice bathing.
+Inviting all local newspapers, he immersed himself in a 1500-gallon tank of ice water in February 1994.
+Under the freezing water for one hour and four minutes, he did, in fact, break the world record.

 Aud was soon deported; Al Campbell was reclaimed by his family, sent back to Chicago, and cremated; and a man by the name of Bo Shaffer was hired to take care of Grandpa’s body.

-At that point in time, Nederland was not good-natured about Morstoel and wanted to bury him.
+Then, Nederland was not good-natured about Morstoel and wanted to bury him.
 However, though Bauge was an ocean away, he kept the “fight” alive via Internet communications.
 Bauge aggressively publicized the problem in posts on cryogenics websites and e-mail lists.
-Eventually, cryogenics was explained to the Nederland town fathers and Grandpa remained in the shed.
+Eventually, cryogenics was explained to the Nederland town fathers, and Grandpa remained in the shed.

 The town finally decided to give in and make a celebration of “Grandpa.”
 The shed, falling apart, was soon replaced by a building donated by Tuff Shed and the Denver Fox radio station.
 Morstoel now rests in an ice-encased aluminum casket enclosed in a large wooden crate stored in the shed.
 Bo “The Iceman” Shaffer, an environmental consultant, is Grandpa’s current custodian.
 Shaffer became acquainted with Bauge eight through internet communications.
 Once a month, Shaffer and two workers take three-quarters of a ton of dry ice from Denver to Nederland, open the homemade freezer box, fill it with the ice, check Morstoel’s status, and then seal the shed back up again.

-Grandson, Tyrgve Bauge, is in favor of the festival, as a portion of the proceeds are directed towards Morstoel’s maintenance.
+Grandson, Tyrgve Bauge, favors the festival, as a portion of the proceeds is directed towards Morstoel’s maintenance.
 The festival includes a tour of “Grandpa’s Shed,” a “Grandpa Look-Alike contest,” the Polar Plunge, Coffin Races, and much more.